Southern Health provides a wide range of mental health, physical health and learning disability services for people across Hampshire.

 Our vision and purpose: We will, together, deliver outstanding treatment and care that improves lives.

-The Trust was reviewed by the CQC back in October 2019 and received an overall rating of 'Good'.
+The Trust was reviewed by the CQC in October 2021 and received an overall rating of 'Requires Improvement'.
 The full report can be read here.

 In 2018/19 the Trust launched the Transformation and Quality Improvement (QI) programme.
 The aim of the programme is to bring a shift in the culture of decision making, giving our employees the autonomy and confidence to make changes themselves where they know that outcomes for patients can be improved.
 This enables us to embed a systematic approach to transforming our services and ensuring continuous improvement is part of our every day practice.